-The proportion of LEP persons in the service population and the frequency with which they come into contact with the agency.

-OATH can estimate the proportion of LEP persons in the service population and the frequency with which LEP persons come into contact with OATH by comparing the number of hearings that are done with professional third-party interpreters with the number of hearings that are done without interpreters.
+Factor 1: The number or proportion of LEP persons in the eligible service population.
+OATH can estimate the proportion of LEP persons in the service population by comparing the number of hearings that are done with professional third-party interpreters with the number of hearings that are done without interpreters.
 This will let OATH estimate the proportion of LEP persons in its service population.

-OATH can estimate how often LEP persons come in contact with OATH by reviewing reports from its interpretation contractor to see how often LEP persons have hearings.
+Factor 2: The frequency with which LEP persons come in contact with the agency.
+OATH can estimate the frequency with which LEP persons come into contact with OATH by reviewing reports from its interpretation contractor to see how often LEP persons have hearings.
 Those reports indicate the number hearings at OATH's divisions in which interpretation services were provided in a given period of time.
 The reports also indicate the languages in which the hearings were conducted.
 This will let OATH estimate the frequency (how often) LEP persons come in contact with each of OATH's divisions and the languages LEP persons were using.